zakari1231/final_project_cs50p/README.md

 # how to use this project

-to run this project first you need to install all the requirements using
+to run this project, first you need to install all the requirements using
 ```
 pip install -r requirements.txt
 ```